-Winter work on Stockbridge Down
+Winter conservation at Stockbridge Down

 A chalk hill supporting grassland, areas of scrub and partially wooded margins, the habitat diversity of Stockbridge Down is hugely beneficial to local wildlife.
 Work carried out over winter, by Area Ranger Cat Hadler and countryside volunteers, helps sustain this special landscape.